lucacrippa88/watson-assistant-php/README.md

 1. Carbon Design System: http://www.carbondesignsystem.com/
 2. Material Design Lite: https://getmdl.io/

-You can also use your own graphic framework, i.e. Material Design.
+You can also use your own graphic framework.

 ## Outcome